valerielim/Sentiment-Analysis/Process.md

 **Quick outline of workflow:**

-* Collect data from Facebook API
+*  Mining Data from Facebook API with R
-* Clean data
+* Cleaning the data
 * Build features for machine learning
 * Label some data for training & testing
 * Evaluate & modify features if necessary
 * Deploy(?) final model on unlabelled data
 * Visualise results

-### Mining Data from Facebook API with R
+# Mining Data from Facebook API with R

 I chose to mine data from Facebook as it is the platform with the highest social activity for both brands, compared to Twitter or Instagram.